-- We advise that you do not drive for a period of at least: 6 weeks, (but this could be up to 12 weeks depending on your recovery) after a Cervical Spinal Fusion - When you resume driving, you should be able to sit comfortably and be able to maintain a good posture in your car seat - When sitting in the driving seat you should, be able to carry out your safety and visual checks without difficulty.
+- We advise that you do not drive for a period of at least 2 weeks after a Lumbar Discectomy/Decompression Operation and for at least 4-6 weeks, (but this could be up to 12 weeks) after a Lumbar Spinal Fusion, depending on your recovery - When you resume driving, you should be able to sit comfortably and be able to maintain a good posture in your car seat - When sitting in the driving seat you should, be able to carry out your safety and visual checks without difficulty.
 In particular, the checks prior to pulling out into the road - You should also be able to use the pedals and controls without difficulty.
 Most importantly, you should be able to operate the brake pedal, especially in an emergency stop.
-To be safe to drive, you need to be in full control of the vehicle, and able to perform an emergency stop without hesitation - We suggest that when you feel well enough to drive you have a partner or friend take you out in your car to an empty car park or space, where you can have a practice.
+To be safe to drive, you however need to be in full control of the vehicle, and able to perform an emergency stop without hesitation - We suggest that when you feel well enough to drive you have a partner or friend take you out in your car to an empty car park or space, and you have a practice.
 If you are not in full control, or able to perform an emergency stop without hesitation, leave it another week and try again - You can travel as a passenger in a car after your operation.
 It is wise however to initially avoid long journeys - If, later in your recovery, you do travel longer distances, either as a passenger or a driver in a car.
 Then, make sure that you take frequent breaks in your journey.
 Allow yourself time to get out of the car, walk around and have a rest - Always keep a copy of your latest medication prescription with you when you are driving.
 You may be asked to produce this if you are stopped by the Police.
 Be aware there are new Drug Driving Laws in place and there is a drug driving limit which includes prescription medication.
 If in doubt discuss this with your local pharmacist